Investigating Popularity Bias Amplification in Recommender Systems Employed in the Entertainment Domain: Introduction and Motivation

 A variety of techniques have been used to build these user models, including traditional methods such as collaborative filtering (CF)~\cite{ekstrand2011collaborative}, content-based filtering~\cite{lops2010content}, and hybrid approaches~\cite{burke2002hybrid}, as well as more recent techniques based on latent representations (embeddings) and deep learning~\cite{chen2023deep}.
 The entertainment domain is one of the key areas where recommender systems are widely deployed, assisting users in discovering movies, music, books, and other media.
 Given the increasing adoption of recommender systems in both research and industry~\cite{jannach2022impact}, and their inherently human-centric nature, it is essential to consider existing regulations and requirements for trustworthy AI~\cite{di2022recommender}.
 Various institutions, including the European Commission, have defined trustworthiness through multiple dimensions, leading to regulatory frameworks such as the \textit{EU Artificial Intelligence Act}\cite{webaiact}, which emphasizes issues like bias and fairness in AI.
 These concerns are particularly relevant in the context of recommender systems, as highlighted by recent studies on trustworthy recommendation models\cite{fan2023trustworthy}.
 While bias and fairness in AI and machine learning have received significant research attention in recent years~\cite{mehrabi2021survey,scher2023modelling}, the replication and amplification of biases remain open challenges, especially in interactive systems~\cite{friedman1996bias} and recommender systems in particular~\cite{chen2023bias}.
 One of the most prevalent biases in CF-based recommender systems is popularity bias, which results in the underrepresentation of less popular content in personalized recommendations~\cite{elahi2021investigating,abdollahpouri2021user}.

 The present work summarizes our research on investigating the amplification of popularity bias in recommender systems within the entertainment domain.
 Analyzing datasets from three sectors, music, movies, and animes, we demonstrate that popularity bias disproportionately impacts user groups with little interest in popular content, as they receive less accurate recommendations compared to those who favor popular items~\cite{kowald2020unfairness,kowald2021support,kowald2022popularity,ecir_bias_2023}.
-Furthermore, we seek to gain deeper insights into the relationship between recommendation accuracy, algorithmic calibration quality, and the amplification of popularity bias.
+Furthermore, this work provides deeper insights into the relationship between recommendation accuracy, algorithmic calibration quality, and the amplification of popularity bias.
 Finally, we propose directions for future research.